syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ## Predecessor offset with duration units

-In the Gantt Chart component, you can define a delay or lead time before the successor task starts after the predecessor completes.
+In the Gantt Chart component, you can define a lag or lead time before the successor task starts after the predecessor completes.
 This is done using an offset, which can be specified in various duration units:

 * Day
 * Hour
 * Minute

-This offset delays the commencement of the next task, allowing for planned gaps in project scheduling.
+For lag time, use a positive offset to start a task a specified period after its predecessor completes (e.g., "FS+2d" for a 2-days interval).
+For lead time, use a negative offset to begin a task before its predecessor completes (e.g., "FS-2d" for an earlier start).

-For instance, a task can start 2 days after its predecessor finishes by using an offset like "FS+2d".
 You can also use hours ("FS+8h") or minutes ("FS+30m") to achieve more precise control over the timing of successor tasks.

 This can be implemented as shown in the code example below: